mikepjb/replica.nvim/README.md

 _Name is not set in stone, also considering hearth.nvim/replicant.nvim/other suggestions_

+_Also currently alpha quality, I used this for development and will update this notice when I think it's ready for others to try out for their own workflows._

 Yet another REPL interaction plugin for neovim.

 ## :dart: Features